 You need to enable King to log on.
+What should you do?

-- A. Run the net user command with the appropriate switches. - B. Run the net accounts command with the appropriate switches. - C. Run the dsmod user command with the appropriate switches. - D. Add King to the Users group. - E. Remove King from the Guests group.
+A. Run the net user command with the appropriate switches.

+- B. Run the net accounts command with the appropriate switches. - C. Run the dsmod user command with the appropriate switches. - D. Add King to the Users group. - E. Remove King from the Guests group.

-Explanation: To enable King to log on to the domain you would need to run dsmod user UserDN -disabled {yes|no} where UserDN specifies the distinguished name of the user object to be disabled or enabled and $\{yes|no\}$ specifies whether the user account is disabled for log on (yes) or not (no).
+Explanation: To enable King to log on to the domain you would need to run dsmod user UserDN -disabled {yes|no} where UserDN specifies the distinguished name of the user object to be disabled or enabled and {yes|no} specifies whether the user account is disabled for log on (yes) or not (no).
+Incorrect answers: